iluwatar/java-design-patterns/front-controller/README.md

 This is a basic example of the Front Controller pattern, where all requests are handled by a single controller and dispatcher, ensuring consistent and efficient request handling.

-## Class diagram
+## Detailed Explanation of Front Controller Pattern with Real-World Examples

 ![Front Controller](./etc/front-controller.png "Front Controller")

-## Applicability
+## When to Use the Front Controller Pattern in Java

-* Web applications requiring a centralized mechanism for request handling.
+* The Front Controller design pattern is particularly useful for Java web applications that require a centralized mechanism for request handling.
 * Systems that need a common processing point for all requests to perform tasks such as authentication, logging, and routing.

-## Known uses
+## Real-World Applications of Front Controller Pattern in Java

 * [Apache Struts](https://struts.apache.org/)
 * Java web frameworks like Spring MVC and JavaServer Faces (JSF) implement the Front Controller pattern through their central dispatcher servlet, which manages web requests and delegates responsibilities.

-## Consequences
+## Benefits and Trade-offs of Front Controller Pattern

 Benefits:

-* Centralizes request handling, which simplifies maintenance and promotes consistency.
+* The main benefit of the Front Controller design pattern is the centralization of request handling, which simplifies maintenance and ensures consistent behavior across the application.
 * Eases the integration of services like security and user session management.
 * Facilitates common behavior like routing, logging, and authentication across requests.